Share On Social!

 Abarrotes Bondadosa Takes to the Streets

 The program is growing in size and impact, Rocha said.
-They have a Facebook page with more than 500 fans.
+They have a website.

 “I think there are times when people understand [food insecurity] exists, but they don’t have a lot of real ways that they can make an impact,” Rocha said.
 “With Abarrotes Bondadosa, we found a real way to help people who need help and make a difference in their health and their lives.”

 “You can’t go to school on an empty stomach,” Rocha told 9news.com.
 “You can’t perform well in work and meet expectations when you are so preoccupied with what’s sitting in front of your dinner table.”

 Rocha hopes to soon expand the program to a dozen employees in the next 12-18 months.
 He also wants to expand their reach.

 “What we’re doing is important,” he said.
 “Because we have the support of some good partners and the community, I think we can grow the program to as large as we need to in the future.
 I know that’s the best way to tackle a problem as serious as food insecurity.”